 If you are considering the use of Fibonacci retracements in your stock trading ventures but you are not sure where to start, then you have come to the right place.
-In order for you to benefit from using this method of plotting, it is very important that you know exactly how to use it before taking the plunge in attempting to start mastering stock trading.
+In order for you to benefit from using this method of plotting, it is very important that you know exactly how to use it before taking the plunge.

 What Are Fibonacci Retracements?